boschresearch/clin_x/README.md

 "CLIN-X: pre-trained language models and a study on cross-task transfer for concept extraction in the clinical domain" by Lukas Lange, Heike Adel, Jannik Strötgen and Dietrich Klakow.

-The paper will be published soon.
+The paper wcan be found [here](https://arxiv.org/abs/2112.08754).
 The code allows the users to reproduce and extend the results reported in the paper.
 Please cite the above paper when reporting, reproducing or extending the results.

     @inproceedings{lange-etal-2021-clin-x,